 Elizabeth Kilroy is the chair of the New Media Narratives program at the International Center of Photography.
 She is an award-winning interactive designer, business owner, and educator.
 Since 2000 ElizabethK Studio has helped a wide variety of clients create engaging content that harnessed the ever-changing possibilities of the web.

 Carolyn Royston joined the Cooper Hewitt Museum in 2018 as chief experience officer, a new role that weaves the digital and physical experience together to create an integrated visitor experience.
 She has previously served as director of digital at the Isabella Stewart Gardner Museum, head of digital at Imperial War Museums, and as project director of the National Museums Online Learning Project based at the Victoria & Albert Museum.
 In 2017, she was a Getty Leadership Institute Fellow and President of Museum Computer Network.

-Jean-Michel Sanchez is a co-founder of on-situ, which he formed in 2005 with Julien Roger.
-They develop digital designs that are poetic and explore the relations between art and technology, while enhancing museum visitor experience.
+Jean-Michel Sanchez and Julien Roger co-founded on-situ in 2006 in Chalon sur Saône, France to specialize in the production of innovative multimedia.
+They develop poetic digital designs that explore the relations between art and technology to enhance museum visitor experience.
 Their multimedia installations include Louvre, Paris (Lens, France), Kennedy Center, (Washington DC), and Aga Khan Museum (Toronto, Canada).
 On-situ and Documentary Arts collaborated in the development of multimedia for the Musée franco-américain du château de Blérancourt.